 Providing Premium Real Estate Licensing Education for Over 50 Years!

 Polley Associates School of Real Estate is proud to be one of the most respected Real Estate schools in Pennsylvania!
-Over 90% of our business is driven by word-of-mouth referrals from Real Estate Brokers, Sales Agents, Mortgage Loan Originators, Home Inspectors, and Appraisers.
+Over 90% of our business is driven by word-of-mouth referrals from Real Estate Brokers, Sales Agents, Mortgage Loan Originators, and Appraisers.
 With our 23 campus locations, convenient online and virtual classroom delivery options, and pre-licensing and continuing education courses, we have served countless students since we opened our doors in 1971!
 We are equipped to help anyone who is seeking an exceptional Real Estate education regardless of schedule or location.
 You can do it, we can help!

 Upcoming Courses

-• Real Estate Practice (45 Hours) Evenings
+• Real Estate Practice (45 Hours, Required) Evenings

 Topics to be covered include: